biankaiwen111/DBImport/README.md

 ## Information

-This tool/prject is import json file class info fetch from De Anza College / Foothill College portal to MongoDB database.
+The purpose of this tool/prject is to store course information which are fetched from De Anza College / Foothill College portal into MongoDB database.

 ## Requirements